Israel faces accusation of genocide against Palestinians in Gaza in case brought by South Africa at U.N. court

 Israel has staunchly rejected the accusation of genocide, insisting that it is acting within its right to self-defense after the Palestinian militant group Hamas' unprecedented Oct.
 7 terror attack and lambasting South Africa's case as a "false and baseless" defense of Hamas.
 Israel will give its first formal response to the allegations at the ICJ, in The Hague, Netherlands, on Friday.

-Police in The Hague kept rival pro-Israeli and pro-Palestinian protesters apart outside the court as they marched through the streets.
-There was no violence reported.
+Police in The Hague kept rival pro-Israeli and pro-Palestinian protesters apart outside the court as they marched through the streets Thursday.
+There was no violence, but it was tense as some of the opposing demonstrators chanted and shouted in each others' faces.

 Gaza's Hamas-run health ministry says more than 23,000 people have been killed during the Israeli offensive sparked by Hamas' attack, which Israel says left about 1,400 people dead and saw the Palestinian group kidnap more than 200 others.
 Hamas officials do not distinguish between civilian and combatant deaths.